Jowendean/LinqToSQL/README.md

 # LinqToSQL
-A Demo of using Linq in C#
+A University management application using WPF, Windows SQL Server, and Linq in C#.